Type 2 Diabetes Guide

 Symptoms of Hypoglycemia - How it Affects Type 2 Diabetics

-Diabetics face a number of challenges, one of which is , or low blood sugar.
-People with need to regulate their blood sugar levels properly - so treating the condition as soon as you can is important.
+Diabetics face a number of , one of which is , or low blood sugar.
+People with need to regulate their blood sugar levels properly to maintain optimal health.
+Hypoglycemia can be dangerous if left untreated, so the sooner action is taken to correct it, the better.

 Causes

 Our bodies use glucose as a source of energy.
-This glucose enters the bloodstream where the carbohydrates in the foods we eat are digested and broken down into sugars.
-The glucose in our blood rises, and insulin is secreted by our bodies to bring our blood sugar levels back to normal.
+This glucose enters the bloodstream where the are digested and broken down into sugars.
+The glucose in our blood rises, and is released by our bodies to bring our blood sugar levels back to .

-In Type 2 diabetics, their bodies no longer respond effectively to insulin.
-This can cause blood glucose levels to be too high - so diabetics often take oral medications or insulin to help control this.
-However, if you take too much insulin then your blood sugar can drop too low (generally 70 mg/dl or less).
+In type 2 diabetics, their bodies no longer respond effectively to insulin.
+This can cause blood glucose levels to be too high - so diabetics often take oral medications such as or insulin to help control this.
+However, if you take too much medication or insulin then your blood sugar can drop too low (generally 70 mg/dl or less).
 Eating less or exercising more than you usually do can also cause low blood sugar, since both eating and exercise affect blood glucose.

 Educational Video - Hypoglycemia